 - 1 Wheeler with the Mounted Rifles Field Ambulance.

-As the war progressed the growth of the Wheeler trade would have been commensurate with the growth of the NZEF.
-As the war shifted into a war of attrition with little movement, unit tradesmen including Wheelers were brigaded at the Divisional Ordnance and ASC workshops.
+As the war progressed, the growth of the Wheeler trade would have been commensurate with the development of the NZEF.
+As the war shifted into a war of attrition with little movement, unit tradesmen, including Wheelers, were brigaded at the Divisional Ordnance and ASC workshops.

 After the war, army tradesmen were progressively placed under the control of the New Zealand Army Ordnance Corps (NZAOC).
 In 1924 all Artificers.
 (Armament, Saddlers and Wheelers) were reclassified as Artificers and all adopted the Tong and Hammer trade identifier.
-With no delineation between Artificers, tracing the status of Wheelwrights in the interwar period is difficult, but in 1938 there was one civilian Wheelwright on the strength of the Main Ordnance Workshop in Trentham.
-In 1946 the workshop functions separated for the NZAOC and amalgamated in tithe Royal New Zealand Electrical and Mechanical Engineers (RNZEME).
+With no delineation between Artificers, tracing the status of Wheelwrights in the interwar period is difficult.
+Still, in 1938 there was one civilian Wheelwright on the strength of the Main Ordnance Workshop in Trentham.
+In 1946 the workshop functions separated from the NZAOC and amalgamated into the Royal New Zealand Electrical and Mechanical Engineers (RNZEME).

 In 1961 the New Zealand Army Ammunition appointments of Inspecting Ordnance Officer and Ammunition Examiner were renamed as follows;